6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Most blog images are around 500 to 800 pixels wide, depending on the size of the content area in the blog’s theme.

-The issue is that the image is bigger than it needs to be, so it’ll take extra time to load.
+The issue is that the image is more significant than it needs to be, so it’ll take extra time to load.
 You want to resize your images before uploading them to your blog.

-It’s also a good idea to resize images so they’re consistent, both within posts and across your blog as a whole.
+It’s also a good idea to resize images consistently, both within posts and across your blog as a whole.
 For instance, many bloggers use a 500 x 300 or 550 x 330 image at the start of each post.

 You can resize your image using free software such as Paint.NET.
 You can also resize batches of images online using tools like Bulk Resize Photos.